-HDR 2020's Edit module also includes a Layers pane, which lets you stack multiple images together to achieve sophisticated composites that aren't available in many standalone photo editors.
+HDR 2021's Edit module also includes a Layers pane, which lets you stack multiple images together to achieve sophisticated composites that aren't available in many standalone photo editors.

-When using HDR as a plug-in from Lightroom Classic, you can still move from tab to tab in the Edit module (and use the Layers functionality), but your photos will not be re-editable once you leave HDR.
+When using HDR as a plugin from Lightroom Classic, you can still move from tab to tab in the Edit module (and use the Layers functionality), but your photos will not be re-editable once you leave ON1 HDR.

-To help you save time and create the looks that you love best, ON1 HDR 2020 also includes a robust preset system that lets you save settings made in any of the editing tabs-including local adjustments and masks-for applying to other photos.
-Editing presets can be applied in the Edit module, and in Browse, and, like all other elements of HDR 2020, are re-editable.
-(Presets are discussed in detail starting on page 35.)
+To help you save time and create the looks that you love best, ON1 HDR 2021 also includes a robust preset system that lets you save your Edit module settings for applying to other photos.
+(Presets are discussed in detail starting on page 47.)